apostrophecms/docs/docs/reference/api/pages.md

 ### Page tree response (default)

 Pages' relationship to one another is a critical feature.
-For that reason, by default the "GET all" request returns the home page as a JSON object, including a `_children` array property.
+For that reason, by default the `GET` request for multiple pages returns the home page as a JSON object, including a `_children` array property.
 That array contains the "top level" pages.

 ```json
 {